coq/coq/doc/sphinx/proof-engine/tactics.rst

       uses the proof engine of :tacn:`refine` for dealing with existential variables, holes, and conversion problems.
 This may result in slightly different behavior regarding which conversion problems are solvable.
+However, like :tacn:`apply` but unlike :tacn:`eapply`, :tacn:`rapply` will fail if there are any holes which remain in :n:`@term` itself after typechecking and typeclass resolution but before unification with the goal.
+More technically, :n:`@term` is first parsed as a :production:`constr` rather than as a :production:`uconstr` or :production:`open_constr` before being applied to the goal.
 Note that :tacn:`rapply` prefers to instantiate as many hypotheses of :n:`@term` as possible.
 As a result, if it is possible to apply :n:`@term` to arbitrarily many arguments without getting a type error, :tacn:`rapply` will loop.

       Note that you need to :n:`Require Import Coq.Program.Tactics` to make use of :tacn:`rapply`.